 First, you are being honest.
 In the same way you would want your employer to come to you and tell you there is a problem with your performance, your employer will appreciate hearing from you.
 Usually, when people resign from a law firm, the partners are surprised, and surprises often leave a bad taste in one's mouth.
 In most cases, they will wish they had the opportunity to make your situation better or at least discuss it with you before you accept an offer with another employer, which is usually when they get the news.

 Again, remember the warning.
 Be careful in deciding whether to disclose your planned departure.
-You don't want to become persona non grata as a result of this conversation.
+You don't want to become persona non grata as a result of this conversation or be fired from the law firm before you are ready to leave on your own.
 On the other hand, law firms are fluid organizations that can easily accommodate those who do good work despite being less than fully committed to the organization over the long term.
 Thus, even after breaking the news, you may have the opportunity to take your time and set your own schedule for transitioning out of the firm.

 Being honest also comes into play with your pending projects.
 There will never be an ideal time to leave the firm because you will always be in the middle of a case or a transaction.
 Some work assignments will inevitably last longer than you do.